Magnum::Ui::AbstractUserInterface class new in Git master

 The order of child top-level hierarchies relative to the handle gets preserved when modifying the top-level order of handle using setNodeOrder() or clearNodeOrder().

-void Magnum::Ui::AbstractUserInterface::setNodeOrder(NodeHandle handle, NodeHandle before)
+void Magnum::Ui::AbstractUserInterface::setNodeOrder(NodeHandle handle, NodeHandle behind)

 Order a top-level node for draw and event processing.

-If handle is a root node, expects that before is also a root node, if not null.
+If handle is a root node, expects that behind is also a root node, if not null.
 If null, the handle is ordered as drawn last.
 The operation is done with an $ \mathcal{O}(1) $ complexity in this case.

-If handle is not a root node, expects that both handle and before have a common parent that's the closest top-level or root node for both, if before is not null.
+If handle is not a root node, expects that both handle and behind have a common parent that's the closest top-level or root node for both, if behind is not null.
 If null, the handle is ordered after all other top-level nodes under its closest top-level or root parent.
 NodeFlag::Hidden set on any parent node affects the top-level node, NodeFlag::Clip, NoEvents or Disabled doesn't.
 The operation is done with an $ \mathcal{O}(n) $ complexity in this case, where $ n $ is the depth at which handle is in the node hierarchy.

 If the node was previously in a different position in the draw and event processing order, it's moved, if it wasn't previously a top-level node or if it wasn't included in the draw and event processing order, it's inserted.
 Use clearNodeOrder() to exclude the node from the order afterwards and flattenNodeOrder() to integrate a non-root node back into the usual order defined by the node hierarchy.